 As a part of the enumerator training, enumerators will practice conducting the survey.
 In the process they will assist with final tweaks of the survey; for instance, checking translations, that the wording of questions and response options make sense, and for any logic errors in the software.
+It is important to establish an open and trustful environment in the training sessions in order to encourage enumerators to raise questions for clarification and point out weaknesses in translation.
+Before field tests, ask enumerators to take note of questions that respondents found hard to understand.
+Whenever possible, arrange for recordings of field test interviews and have a team member listen and identify translation problems, including potential for greater clarity and a more conversational tone.

 Any changes made at this stage, will need to be signed off and implemented by the central team at ODI.
 Survey leads must promptly contact ODI via email with any changes.
 Other issues identified during the one-day field test must also be recorded, as they must be included in the survey execution report (see section 7.11.2).